MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel Cubic Kernel Convolution (CKConv) for effective point cloud analysis.
-It losslessly voxelizes the features with both continuous and discrete convolutions, and local geometry of points can be explicitly encoded with spatially extended features; \item We introduce a learnable Local Set Attention (LSA) that provides comprehensive structural information for representative feature learning; \item We provide extensive experiments on various point cloud processing tasks with theoretical analysis while achieving state-of-the-art performances. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, this is the first study on learning to activate the multiple spatial dimensions in feature space for better feature representation; \item We propose a novel MKConv for effective point cloud analysis.
+The dimension expansion of MKConv enables (i) spatially correlated feature representation and (ii) discrete convolutions without information loss; \item We introduce learnable MLA, which reweights the multidimensional features using comprehensive structural information; \item We conduct extensive experiments on various point cloud processing tasks with theoretical analysis while achieving superior performance. \end{itemize}